HiPERCAM/hipercam/docs/organisation.rst

 Reduction file names
 ====================

 Once all set with calibrations, then for a given run, I use the root name ('run023' or 'run0034' or whatever) for all files associated with that run.
 The pipeline defines a set of standard extensions that will be added to any given file to allow this.
 Thus you will end up with multiple files of the form 'run023.XXX', with 'XXX' being the file extension.
-A full set of such files and their likely meanings are:
+This makes it much easier to keep track of what a given file is associated with.
+Many of the pipeline scripts are designed with this in mind, e.g. |averun| will set the default output name according to the run name.
+A full set of such files and their likely meanings (including a few ancilliary files not associated with specific runs) are:

 ===========  =========== =======================================================================
 Name         Type        Meaning
 ===========  =========== =======================================================================
 run023.hcm   Binary FITS Representative image of the run, probably from its start using |averun|
-run023.ape   JSON text   File of photometric apertures (JSON text file) run023.red   ASCII text  Reduction driver file for |reduce|
+run023.ape   JSON text   File of photometric apertures run023.red   ASCII text  Reduction driver file for |reduce|
 run023.log   ASCII text  Output log file from a run of |reduce|
 run023.fits  Binary FITS FITS version of a |reduce| log file made with |hlog2fits|
+defect.dft   JSON text   File of CCD defects fringe.frng  JSON text   File of peak/trough pairs for fringe measurement files.lis    ASCII text  Column of file names (source='hf' option in some commands)
 ===========  =========== =======================================================================

 If you find such a set, within a directory, then assuming the pipeline version